Prometheus MCP server

 Available Tools

-The MCP server provides several tools that AI assistants can use:
+The server provides several tools for interacting with Prometheus:

 How to add this MCP server to Cursor